Die 6 schlimmsten Fehler bei der Fasssauna Pflege – und wie Sie sie vermeiden

 There, the moisture in the planks decomposes the fabric and the planks of the barrel sauna become rotten.

-3in1 means impregnation, primer and glaze.
+3in1 means impregnation, primer and varnish.

 Thanks to the impregnation effect, the wood is protected from moisture and saturation of the material is prevented.